-If you are a self-employed or contracted bus driver, report your income on Schedule C. You may account for self-employment income yourself or you may receive Form 1099-MISC, Miscellaneous Income.
+If you are a self-employed or contracted bus driver, report your income on Schedule C. You may account for self-employment income yourself or you may receive Form 1099-NEC, Non-Employee Compensation.
 Also, any tips you receive while driving your bus are taxable income.
 You may deduct all associated expenses to your self-employment income on your Schedule C. Any expenses you have from your W-2 job are not deductible.

 Tax deductions for bus drivers

 If you are self-employed and your net earnings are $400 or more, you must pay self-employment tax on the income you report on Schedule C. In addition, you may need to make estimated payments to cover the amount of self-employment tax or income tax associated with the income you report on Schedule C.